outerbounds/metaflowbot/docs/slack-scopes.md

 1. [`app_metion`](https://api.slack.com/events/app_mention) : To get events when `@` mentioned on channel.
 2. [`message.im`](https://api.slack.com/events/message.im) : To get direct message events
+This constraint ensures that the bot won't listen to *all* messages on a channel; only the ones where the bot is specifically tagged.

 # Slack API Rate Limits